How to Make Your AI Content Look 100% Human

 5. Run Your Draft Through a Detector, Then Tweak

-Before publishing, run your content through an AI detector (like HumanizeAI or ZeroGPT) just to see if it raises flags.
+Before publishing, use an AI detector (such as HumanizeAI or ZeroGPT) to check your content for any flags.
 If it does, go back and rework the flagged sections.
 Focus especially on areas that look too uniform or formulaic.
-Even better, use tools that let you rewrite and retest in real-time.

 6. Donât Just Paraphrase, Reshape